carayms/QRiV/README.md

 ## Examples

-This repository includes an example to illustrate the method’s usage on real-world data -- The analysis of the **Cherry Blossom full bloom times in Japan (2024)**.
+This repository includes an example to illustrate the method’s usage on real-world data.
+* The analysis of the **Cherry Blossom full bloom times in Japan (2024)**.

 ## Installation